dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 3 - The Points Material

-There is one Material in three.js that can be used to display just the points in a geometry which can come in handy some times.
+There is one Material in threejs that can be used to display just the points in a geometry which can come in handy some times.
+One major use case with this has to do with creating custom geometry from the ground up as this helps to keep things simple as I only need to worry about the position attribute of the geometry.

+### 3.1 - The Points Material

 If for some reason I want to create my own custom geometry in which I only care about points in space and nothing at all then I will want to have at least a [position attribute of the buffer geometry instance](/2021/06/07/threejs-buffer-geometry-attributes-position/) that I will the use with the THREE.Points constructor rather than the usual mesh constructor.
+So for this example I am creating a blank buffer geometry object and then I will want to create a typed array that will contain the values for each axis of each point.
+For now I will be keeping this simple by just adding points for a single triangle in space.
+However when it comes to using points if I want I could make this even more basic by just setting a single point for the typed array.
+Anyway once I have my data worked out for this I can call the Buffer Attribute constructor and pass the array as the first argument and then the item size which in the case is 3 as there is x, y, and z for each point.
+This buffer attribute object can then be used when calling the set attribute method of the blank buffer geometry object to create the position attribute of the geometry.

+When it comes to creating an instance of the Points material I will just be creating a single instance of this material, and just set a color option for it.

 ```js
 //-------- ----------